Vice Dean of Engineering

 - Applications in defense and security platforms

-Dr. Adams is the Daniel F. Flowers Professor and Distinguished Professor and Chair of Civil and Environmental Engineering, and Professor of Mechanical Engineering at Vanderbilt University as well as Associate Provost responsible for advancing institutional efforts to secure mega awards from external sponsors.
+Dr. Adams is the Daniel F. Flowers Professor, Distinguished Professor, Chair of Civil and Environmental Engineering, and Professor of Mechanical Engineering at Vanderbilt University as well as Associate Provost responsible for advancing institutional efforts to secure mega awards from external sponsors.
 He studies the health of materials and machines using sensors to reveal hidden signatures.
 Specifically, his group pioneered the development of nonlinear approaches for structural health monitoring to realize intelligent structures that are self-aware to prevent failure in energy, security, and manufacturing applications.
 He founded and co-directs the Laboratory for Systems Integrity and Reliability, a 20,000 sq. ft. facility that is uniquely equipped and staffed for observing how engineered systems behave in realistic experiments at a full scale making it possible to bridge research discoveries to solutions that address societal grand challenges.
-For example, he leads Vanderbilt in the national $259M Institute for Advanced Composites Manufacturing Innovation funded by the U.S. Department of Energy in collaboration with lead University of Tennessee, Knoxville and Oak Ridge National Laboratory together with 122 corporate, federal and university partners.
+For example, he leads Vanderbilt in the national $259M Institute for Advanced Composites Manufacturing Innovation funded by the U.S. Department of Energy in collaboration with lead University of Tennessee, Knoxville and Oak Ridge National Laboratory together with over 120 corporate, federal and university partners.
 This program establishes a composites manufacturing ecosystem that will transform the nation’s capability to economically and energy efficiently produce products ranging from fuel-efficient, safe composite automobiles to lightweight wind turbines.